 For such as small city, Kilkenny is chock-full of great restaurants and cafes.
 Since we were only in town for one day, we didn’t have the chance to visit many of them.
 But we had a delicious lunch at a little restaurant called Willoughby’s (No. 1 High Street, Kilkenny Kilkenny, Ireland) and then got our afternoon caffeine fix at The Fig Tree (20 High Street, Kilkenny, Kilkenny 0000, Ireland).

-What is your favorite thing to do in Kilkenny?
+What are your favorite things to do in Kilkenny, Ireland?

 Like it?
 Pin it!